jeremyglebe/dev_tool_tutorials/vsc_mf/readme.md

 ## 3 Methods of Multiple File Compilation

 ### Use the integrated terminal
+By far the most direct method of compiling and running code: use the command line.
+You can open a terminal within VSCode by pressing `` CTRL+` ``.
+Once you have your terminal open, we can use commands to compile your files and run the program.
+* If your files are not in the root of the folder you have open, then you need to use the command below to navigate to the folder your files are in.
+    * `cd ./path/to/my/folder`
+    * ex) You've opened a folder called `projects/` and want to compile code in `projects/assignment1/`
+        * command: `cd ./assignment1`
+* Inside the folder, we are going to run a command to compile all `.cpp` files. .h files will be added with `#include""` in the code itself, so we don't have to worry about those.
+    * command: `g++ *.cpp -o prog1.exe`
+    * Let's break down what each part of this command does
+    * `g++` we are running the compiler with this command, pretty basic
+    * `*.cpp` here is where you *usually* put a file name, but in this case we want to compile *all* files ending in `.cpp`.
+We can do this by using `*`, which basically translates to "anything".
+So "anything" followed by `.cpp` translates to all files that end with `.cpp`.
+    * `-o prog1.exe` the `-o` flag just tells g++ that I'm about to give it the name of my program's executable.
+On Windows we usually make the extension `.exe` but you can make it whatever you want.
+You can also name it whatever you want, it doesn't have to be `prog1`.
+This is the file you will run your program with.
+* Now, if we compiled successfully, we will use a command to actually run the code
+    * If you have compilation errors, make sure your code is correct!
+No syntax errors!
+    * If you are using the default Windows command line in VSCode (this is what VSCode will use by default as well), run the program by typing in its name **without** the extension like so:
+        * `prog1`
+    * If you are using a Bash terminal or something like it, you may need to enter the following instead
+        * `./prog1.exe`

+That's it!
+You should have the output of your program in your terminal.
+Now you just have several thousand bugs and a few hundred debugging statements to get through and you're done.

 ### Code Runner's Executor Map
 This method is simple.
 When you run something using Code Runner, you'll notice